 Grab a bite to eat

 Craig’s is a West Hollywood eatery popular with George Clooney and Mariah Carey.
 The Ivy and Gracias Madre are also hot spots for hungry celebrities in L.A., as is the ritzy Sunset Marquis Hotel, the home away from home for many a rock and roll star.

 Catch a game

 Located in downtown LA, the Staples Center is the premiere multi-purpose sporting venue of choice for stars wanting to catch a game.
 The arena hosts loads of professional sporting games each year including basketball and ice hockey, as well as live music events and the annual GRAMMY Awards.
 Front up for a LA Clippers or Lakers game and you might see famous talent on and off court.

 About once a month, a new star is unveiled in a ceremony on the Hollywood Walk of Fame, a stretch lined with the names of important figures in showbiz.
 Even if you don’t see its namesake in person, it is worth grabbing a photo beside the star belonging to your celebrity idol.

 Runyon Canyon is an awesome hiking trail with kids and a great way to shake off your jet lag – go for a stroll alongside Channing Tatum, Justin Bieber and sometimes celebrity dogs.

 Another famous stretch to traverse is the Sunset Strip, the hottest segment of film-famous Sunset Boulevard.

 Take a tour

 Venture out of the city to see where fame and fortune goes to relax.
-Familiar faces like Miley Cyrus and Liam Hemsworth live in Malibu as does Cher, so check out beaches like Zuma Beach.
-In fact, Cyrus recently released a song in honour of the west LA city.
+Familiar faces like Miley Cyrus spend time in Malibu, as does Cher, so check out beaches like Zuma Beach.
+In fact, Cyrus has released a song in honour of the west LA city.